LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/UsingConversationAssist/prerequisite-steps.md

 With the NLU domain created, the next step is to create a knowledge base with articles to be tied to domain intents.
 For the purpose of this demonstration, a CSV file has been provided to simplify the process.
 You downloaded this file earlier.

 {: .important}
-**Customize your POC:** This example uses a single knowledge base in order to quickly showcase the capabilities of recommending articles using Agent Assist.
-Adding additional knowledge bases to showcase that Agent Assist can pull from multiple data sources can help to create a more substantial and impressive demonstration with your proof-of-concept.
+**Customize your POC:** This example uses a single knowledge base in order to quickly showcase the capabilities of recommending articles using Conversation Assist.
+Adding additional knowledge bases to showcase that Conversation Assist can pull from multiple data sources can help to create a more substantial and impressive demonstration with your proof-of-concept.
 Each additional knowledge base can pull from any domain you previously created to showcase their functionality.

 1. From the Conversational AI portal, click the **Knowledge Base** menu option.